 • The crunchy pecan crumble topping: Skip the marshmallows and make a pecan streusel topping instead!
 Definitely the best part of this dish.

-• It’s easy to make: Our recipe uses simple ingredients that you probably already have on hand and it’s quick to throw together, even for beginner cooks.
+• It’s easy to make: Our old fashioned recipe uses simple ingredients that you probably already have on hand and it’s quick to throw together, even for beginner cooks.

 A full ingredient list with exact amounts can be found in the recipe card below.